Plot curves of selected values (e.g., PPV or NPV) as a function of prevalence.

 Details

-If no prevalence value is provided (i.e., prev = NA
+If no prevalence value is provided (i.e., prev = NA),

 the desired probability curves are plotted without showing

-specific points (i.e., show_points = FALSE
+specific points (i.e., show_points = FALSE).

-Note that a population size N
+Note that a population size N is not needed for

-computing probability information prob
+computing probability information prob.

 (An arbitrary value can be used when computing frequency information

-from current probabilities prob
+freq from current probabilities prob.)

-is a generalization of
+plot_curve is a generalization of

-(see legacy code)
+plot_PV (see legacy code)

 that allows plotting additional dependent values.